typeable/octopod/README.md

 ### Will _Octopod_ work with my project if it uses X?

 Yes. _Octopod_ is project-agnostic.
 If you can run your project in a Docker container, then you can use _Octopod_ with that project.

+### Does _Octopod_ work with "vanilla" Kubernetes projects that don't use Helm?

+If you do not have Helm Charts for your projects, you will not be able to leverage the simple Octopod installation procedure we have developed.

+To use _Octopod_ with your project will need to either:

+- Write Helm Charts for your project
+- Write a set of [_control scripts_][cs] that deploy "vanilla" Kubernetes services

+You can always contact us if you need help.
+A good first place to ask questions is [Octopod Discussions](https://github.com/typeable/octopod/discussions).

 ### What do I need to know to set up Octopod?